-This guide is tailored for the western valleys of Oregon and Washington.
+This guide is tailored for the western valleys of Oregon and Washington

-Nathan, the Treevangelist, urges you to treat your spot on this planet like your own personal Garden of Eden paradise.
-Then notice the joy that it will bring to you!
+Nathan, the Treevangelist, urges you to treat your spot on this planet like your own personal Garden of Eden.
+May it become your personal paradise.
 This is your divinely mandated responsibility.
-Your trees, shrubs, flowers and the wildlife in your yard will express their smiling appreciation back to you and to others as they radiate love, joy and beauty bursting forth with vibrant and verdant life.
-Below is a to do list to help you to do just that.
+Your trees, shrubs, flowers and the wildlife in your yard will pay you back as they express their smiling appreciation to you and yours by radiating their love, joy and beauty bursting forth with vibrant and verdant life.
+Below is a to-do list to help fulfill this mission.

 Readers’ suggestions on how to improve this list are gladly solicited.
 If you, the reader, have any suggestions for additions to this month’s list, please put them in the comments section of this article, and I will add them to the list.
 Thank you in advance! — Nathan

 - Fruit tree pruning.
 It’s time to finish pruning your fruit trees for fruit production.
 Also finish pruning your grapes, cane and trailing berries once the threat of major frost is past.
 Fruit trees can be pruned any time of the year, but it’s best not to prune them while they have flowers or fruit on them for fear of destroying part of your fruit harvest.

 - Finish planting your fruit trees.
 By getting them in the ground in the winter or early spring, they’ll have time to acclimate to their new home before summer comes.

 - Mulch.
 Apply two to three inches of mulch around all trees and ornamental shrubs.
 This helps to fertilize the plants and feed the soil, and also protects them against weed growth and loss of water when the warmer weather returns.